Frequently asked questions

 My local authority's data were created using OS base mapping (e.g. OS Mastermap).
 Can I still upload it?

 Yes.
-The Improvement Service has agreed with the Ordnance Survey the licensing arrangements for publishing a national dataset of local authority data and there are no restrictions on you uploading local authority data to the Spatial Hub.
+The Improvement Service has a good relationship with Ordnance Survey and is constantly discussing any licencing issues to do with their derived data.
+Therefore there are no restrictions on any data that you upload to the Spatial Hub.

 What is INSPIRE and what am I expected to do?